The line between telling the truth and telling a lie has always been the central theme of psychotherapy.

 In this sense, pathological lying is really just like any other neurotic defense mechanism.
 It serves to ward off shame, lack of self worth, and a fear of abandonment and rejection.

-About Me: I am Rune Moelbak, Ph.D., a psychologist who helps people get in touch with their personal truths.
+About Me: I am Rune Moelbak, Ph.D. an experienced psychologist who helps people get in touch with their personal truths.
 If you have been hurt or shaken up by the lies of someone you love, or find it difficult to relate to others without lying to them, psychotherapy can help.